brutopolis/buxu/README.md

   now lets use a more complex example:

     #new "group" (sub: @2 @16);
-    print ...group;
+    print group;

-  this command will create a new hash with the name "group" and the result of the 'sub:' as value, then it will print the spread of the hash "group", this would be equivalent to:
+  this command will create a new hash with the name "group" and the result of the 'sub:' as value, then it will print "group", this would be equivalent to:

     print @2 @3 @4 @5 @6 @7 @8 @9 @10 @11 @12 @13 @14 @15 @16;